October-Studios/autocommit.nvim/README.md

 ## 💭 About

-This is a joke plugin, not to be considered for commercial use.
-The plugin makes a commit to the current version control branch whenever a file in the local repository is edited and written.
-This can cause a tremendous version control history mess, so use with caution.
-It is not configurable.
+Autocommit makes a commit to the current version control branch whenever a file in the local repository is written.
+The plugin is configurable to toggle confirmation popups for committing changes.

 ## ⚙️ Setup